|

 mortgages?

-properties.
-While we do provide financing to expanding,
+do provide financial services to expanding, viable and

-place under a joint venture profit or los model, or share
+place under a joint venture profit or loss model, or share

 ownership basis (Sharika).
 Since there is no credit